-Another example is the well known sitcom ‘Friends’ which is one of to this day the most talked about television series in US television history.
-Friends was one of the first sitcoms of its time show a lesbian wedding.
-Taking into consideration the episode aired in 1996, a gay marriage was still a “taboo” topic.
-Audiences had mixed feeling or opinions when it pertains to bringing social causes to the television screen however, if nothing else these topics bring in interest and from the interest comes publicity which can be very beneficial for the marketing of a series.
+Another example is the well-known sitcom ‘Friends’ which is one of, to this day, the most talked about television series in US television history.
+Friends was one of the first sitcoms of its time to show a lesbian wedding.
+Taking into consideration the episode aired in 1996, gay marriage was still a “taboo” topic.
+Audiences had mixed feelings or opinions when it pertains to bringing social causes to the television screen however if nothing else these topics bring in interest and from the interest comes publicity which can be very beneficial for the marketing of a series.

 Many brands bring attention to social causes to help shift the direction of their brand, which we talk more about in Case Study: The Strategic Use of Controversial Celebrity Endorsement as well as how celebrities shift their brand to benefit them in The Miley Cyrus Effect: How Does Celebrity Controversy Impact Brands?